GRAINS-Wheat slide continues in volatile week; soy and corn edge up

 CHICAGO, Dec 3 (Reuters) - Chicago wheat futures slid once again on Friday, after a volatile week in which prices plunged on investor fears about the economic impact of the Omicron variant of COVID-19, traders said.

-Wheat prices had steadied early in the day's session, but then started falling once again on news that U.S. employment growth slowed considerably in November.
+Wheat prices had steadied early in the day's session but then started falling again on news that U.S. employment growth slowed considerably in November.
 MKTS/GLOB

 Soybeans moved higher, drawing support from signs of renewed Chinese demand and questions about weather conditions in South America.
 Corn ticked up, with strength in crude oil underpinning the crop widely used in ethanol.
 O/R